Report repairs to your council or housing association landlord as soon as possible.

 Use Shelter's template letter to report repairs to your landlord.

 You can usually report a repair on behalf of a council or housing association tenant.

 - their name and address

 Your landlord should tell you how they are going to carry out the repair and how long it will take.

-Reasonable time limits for completing repairs should be up to:
+Reasonable time limits for completing repairs could be up to:

 - 24 hours for an emergency repair (burst pipe or total loss of water supply)

 - 7 days for an urgent repair (leaking roof or blocked pipe)

 - 28 days for a routine repair (faulty window or broken extractor fan)

 Check your landlord's website or your tenants' handbook for further information about how long a repair might take.